USC Viterbi COVID-19 Response

 For upcoming school-level events, please see our Online Events Series page.
 Links to past events that have been recorded as well as links to materials such as slide decks (when made available) can also be found here.

 Many different departments, units, groups and faculty have been holding online events since the start of the pandemic as well and whenever possible have recorded such and made them publicly available.
-Please understand that some events were held for a closed audience (for example alumni, current or perspective students) and are therefore are not publicly listed.
+Please understand that some events were held for a closed audience (for example alumni, current or prospective students) and are therefore are not publicly listed.
 Please visit the various USC Viterbi associated YouTube channels below to view archived online events.

 USC Viterbi Online Events Playlist